 Examiner-in-Charge – Medical Loss Ratio (MLR) Examinations

 The MLR Examiner-in-Charge (EIC) will ensure the successful completion of comprehensive MLR Examinations in accordance with the procedures and processes developed by the Center for Consumer Information and Insurance Oversight (CCIIO), a division of the Department of Health and Human Services (HHS) responsible for implementation of the Affordable Care Act (ACA).
-Examinations may be performed on behalf of the federal government, as well as for various state insurance departments.
+Examinations may also be performed on behalf of various state insurance departments.
+Experience with healthcare and/or insurance accounting/auditing highly desired.
 Experience with MLR and rebate requirements, or other components of the ACA, a plus, but not required.
 All work is anticipated to be completed remotely; no travel required.

 Specific Duties and Responsibilities:

-- Oversee work streams and examiners; maintain exam/project schedule.
+- Oversee work streams and staff examiners; maintain exam/project schedule.